 The Board of Education and the Superintendent are required to establish written policies, rules, and regulations of general application governing school conduct in all schools.
-In addition, Principals, by law are permitted to make rules, policies and regulations of a temporary or permanent nature to cover unforeseen circumstances that are inconsistent with those of the Board of Education or not posted in the Madison-Plains Student/Parent Handbook.
+In addition, Principals, by law, are permitted to make rules, policies and regulations of a temporary or permanent nature to cover unforeseen circumstances that are inconsistent with those of the Board of Education or not posted in the Madison-Plains Student/Parent Handbook.
+Just because a specific violation is not mentioned in the Student Code of Conduct does not mean there will not be a consequence.
 Teachers are held accountable for effective control of their classrooms, assigned duty areas and the verbal ordering of the cessation of undesirable conduct or the reporting of same to the administration of the building.
 ALL STUDENTS ARE SUBJECT TO ANY ADULT EMPLOYEE'S REASONABLE REQUESTS, ORDERS OR INSTRUCTIONS.